|Peak District||Chee Dale||Clwyd Limestone||S.Wales Sandstone||S.Wales Limestone||The Gower||Ban-Y-Gor|

 4. Weasily Identifiable (6b+) the right-hand line starting the same.
 Pity about the start.

-Around to the right is a gully which can be gained by a careful scramble:
+Around to the right is a gully which can be gained via a fixed rope:

 Right again in the trees is a small wall:

-Niggestone (6a+) is the front of the buttress with a right-hand variant Knuckle Fucker (6a), the diagonal line is Unnamed (6a) *, Unnamed (5+) is the cracks and the slim pillar is Unnamed (6c)
+Niggestone (6a+) is the front of the buttress with a right-hand variant Knuckle Fucker (6a), the diagonal line is Unnamed (6a) *, Unnamed (5+) is the cracks and the slim pillar is Unnamed (6c).
+To the right is a poor route across the crozzly fac at 6b.

 The back left-hand corner of the quarry on an arete are: Unnamed (6b), the featured right-hand face is Unnamed (6a+).
-Right again is a Project with a very hard start and right again is Unnamed (6a)
+Right again is a Project with a very hard start and right again is Unnamed (6a).
+Further right is an orange tower with a grotty start, hence Orange Tower (6c+) a very testing final move.

 This wall is situated further into the quarry.
 Turn right past the initial wall and walk past the impressive (and collapsing) walls before following a grassy bank leftwards to the face.
 Easy to find.
 5 minutes.

-On the far left of this wall is an isolated route with a testing first 10m: Fingers Away (6b).
+On the far left of this wall is an isolated route with a testing first 10m: Fingers Away (6b) whilst to the right is a good little wall Let's See those Fingers (6b)

 1. Crozzles Away (6b) tricky start then peculiar calcite tumps.